Progressive supranuclear palsy progresses faster and results in more severe muscle rigidity and disability than Parkinson disease.

 Progressive supranuclear palsy, which is much rarer than Parkinson disease, affects many parts of the brain, particularly the basal ganglia and the brain stem.
-(The basal ganglia help smooth out muscle movements.
-The brain stem regulates critical body functions, such as breathing, heart rate, and swallowing, and helps adjust posture.)
+The basal ganglia help initiate and smooth out intended (voluntary) movements, suppress unintended (involuntary) movements, and coordinate changes in posture.
+The brain stem regulates critical body functions, such as breathing, heart rate, and swallowing, and helps adjust posture.
 Brain cells in these areas degenerate, but why they do is usually unknown.

 Locating the Basal Ganglia